 When messages miss, they can leave a lasting negative impression on how people think about your issue.
 This can set you back in time and resources, and make it harder to realise your vision.

-And when you do test, it can be a useful learning experience for both the short- and longer-term about how people understand your issue and what kind of framing works.
+And when you do test, it can be a useful learning experience for both the short- and long-term about how people understand your issue and what kind of communications work.